lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines.md

 and a compatible kernel.
 If some of these requirements can not be fulfilled, then there is also the option of using the provided virtual machines (VM) on ZIH systems.

-Currently, starting VMs is only possible on partitions `ml` and HPDLF.
+Currently, starting VMs is only possible on partitions `ml` and `hpdlf`.
 The VMs on the ML nodes are used to build singularity containers for the Power9 architecture and the HPDLF nodes to build Singularity containers for the x86 architecture.